patriot1889/ha_tuya_ble/README.md

-Connect lock app android or ios, not gateway!
+<b>Connect lock app android or ios, not gateway!
 Remove lock geteway!
 Or delete device app and gateway
 Disconect power gateway!
 And new connect in app
 Turn off bluetooth in device
 Add in home assistant.
-Reconect battery
+Reconect battery</b>